BetterWayElectronics/secure-wireguard-implementation/README.md

 Now remove lines 95, 96, 97 and 99 from `compat.h`
 Compile and install as per the official guide

+### Wireguard Won't Start ###

+If you're getting an error like `RTNETLINK Operation Not Supported` when trying to start `wg-quick up wg0` you need to input `sudo modprobe wireguard`.
+If the resultant answer is something along the lines of `Badprobe: FATAL: Module wireguard not found in directory ...`  then your solution is to run `apt-get install wireguard-dkms wireguard-tools linux-headers-$(uname -r)`.

 ### Knockd Not Starting at Boot ###

 Confirm the issue with `systemctl is-enabled knockd.service`, if it comes up as `static`